Counting Kernels in Directed Graphs with Arbitrary Orientations: Further remarks

 \paragraph{Concave-round graphs.} A graph is \define{concave-round} if its vertices have a circular ordering in which every \emph{closed} neighbourhood (that is, $\{x\}\disj \neighbour x$) is an interval \cite{Bang-JensenHY}.
 Concave-round graphs are quasi-line.
 They form a subclass of normal circular-arc graphs \cite{safeCharacterizationLineartimeDetection2020} and a proper superclass of CIGs.
 Unknowingly, we have already solved the problem for this class, because of the following easy but unpublished inclusion.

 \begin{remark} Concave-round graphs form a proper subclass of the fuzzy circular interval graphs.
 More precisely, they are either fuzzy linear interval graphs or circular interval graphs (proper circular arc graphs). \end{remark} \begin{proof} A concave-round graph is (at least) one of circular interval and co-bipartite \cite{tuckerMatrixCharacterizationsCirculararc1971,safeCharacterizationLineartimeDetection2020}.
-In turn, co-bipartite graphs (i.e.\@ graphs with a partition into two cliques) are clearly FLIGs. \end{proof}
+In turn, co-bipartite graphs (i.e.\@ graphs with a partition into two cliques) are clearly FLIGs: they admit a single-interval model, with each vertex mapped to one endpoint. \end{proof}

 \paragraph{Interval graphs and interval digraphs.} There are some results on kernel problems in \emph{interval digraphs} \cite{francisKernelRelatedProblems2021a}.
 However, said interval digraphs are quite different from arbitrarily-directed interval graphs: interval graphs are chordal, whereas every directed cycle is an interval digraph in the sense of \citeauthor{francisKernelRelatedProblems2021a}.
 Hence there is little overlap with our results.